h4mmad/forex/README.md

-A forex currency CLI tool with caching which allows to type in a source currency and multiple target currencies.
+A currency CLI tool with caching which allows to type in a source currency and multiple target currencies.
 USD to currency conversion rates are fetched from `currencyapi` API and are cached.
 Source to target currency is then calculated based on the USD to each currency rate.

+Caching in an app that converts currencies while their values keep changing every second is not ideal.
+The reason for caching functionality is to satisfy the API rate quota in the free tier.
+The app was intended to be general CLI tool for currency conversion.
+The cache duration can be set to zero when building the binary and a paid API tier can be used for real time conversion and more professional use.

 $$
 converted amount := amount \times \frac{target currency rate w.r.t USD}{source currency rate w.r.t USD}